-The initial signs of diabetes are not regularly visible.
+The initial signs of Diabetes are not regularly visible.
 They may develop slowly over time, presenting them hard to identify.
 Many are asymptomatic.
-Because they can worsen absolutely years, type 2 diabetes may continue undiagnosed longer than other, more apparent conditions.
-Many are asymptomatic and it can worsen absolutely over years.
-Type 2 diabetes may continue undiagnosed longer than other, more apparent conditions and a lack of diabetes advice can further aggravate the condition.
+Because they can worsen absolutely years, type 2 diabetes may continue undiagnosed longer than other, more clear conditions.
+Many are asymptomatic, and it can worsen absolutely over the years.
+Type 2 diabetes may continue undiagnosed longer than other, clear conditions, and a lack of diabetes advice can further aggravate the condition.

-Matt Schmidt, who lives with type 2 diabetes and the founder of Diabetes365.org mentions the following " Lots of people who have type 2 diabetes symptoms do not take the warning signs seriously.
-Being an undiagnosed diabetic, or an uncontrolled diabetic can lead to serious health issues, such as a diabetic coma.
-Not only can your health suffer, but not being properly diagnosed and treated can impact your ability to secure the health and life insurance.
-Life insurance for diabetics is not impossible to obtain, but not being treated for diabetes will be an automatic decline."
+Matt Schmidt, who lives with type 2 diabetes and the founder of Diabetes365.org, mentions the following " Lots of people who have type 2 diabetes symptoms do not take the warning signs seriously.
+Being an undiagnosed diabetic or an uncontrolled diabetic can lead to serious health issues, such as a diabetic coma.
+Not only can your health suffer, but not being properly diagnosed and treated can impact your ability to secure health and life insurance.
+Life insurance for diabetics is not impossible to obtain, but not being treated for Diabetes will be an automatic decline."

 Here are 7 early symptoms to watch out for: